broyeztony/delegated/README.md

  ### Live indexing

  Delegations are associated with a monotonically increasing `id` field, which belongs to the sortable fields set.
  We use this field to fetch newer (and older) delegations.

  The number of new delegations returned for each poll is relatively small.
  We insert them in database (Postgresql) using a rollable bulk insert transaction.

  If that transaction succeed, we update the in-memory `cursor` value which is the highest `id` we just inserted.

  The live indexing is resilient.
 If an error occurs, it can retry.
 If the app is terminated, it can be resumed later and catch up.

 ### Backfilling

-We fetch historical delegations by the maximum batch size permitted by the API (limit=10000) using the `id` field to work backward from the oldest record in our local database.
+We fetch historical delegations by the maximum batch size permitted by the API (limit=10000) using the `id` field to work backward from the oldest record already present in our local database down to the oldest delegations returned by the Tezos API.

 We continue until the API returns zero records.

 #### Performance Optimization: Direct COPY Protocol